tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 "I'm fine, I slipped in something" Jeff said, brushing himself off.
 "But there's no chance we're getting back up that way.
 Go look for a ladder or something while we look for that little shit ball."

 I could see Connor nod and dart away from the door as me and Jeff explored the room.
 I found the small beaded chain from an overhead light hanging from the ceiling and pulled it, illuminating the room in a warm fluorescent glow.
-Unfortunately, I could now also see that the room we were in was covered with thick, wet looking black mold all over the walls and ceiling.
+Unfortunately, I could now also see that the room we were in was covered with thick, wet looking black mold that consumed the walls and ceiling.

 "That's the shit I slipped in, it's sticking like glue."
-Connor said, scraping his boot across the concrete floor.
+Jeff said, scraping his boot across the concrete floor.

 Behind me was the malls HVAC system for ventilation, unlabeled boxes of odds and ends, a few fake Christmas trees and... a trap door that led somewhere deeper then we already were.